 Credit hours will be distributed per university guidelines.
-The workshop portion of the class is generally worth 1 credit per semester.
-Additional credits are gained for lab work at a rate of 1 credit for 45 hours of work.
+The workshop portions of the class — ESS 220 and ESS 221 — are 1 credit per semester.
+Additional research credits are gained through the completion of 67 hours of work for 3 credits in ESS 298 Research.
 Please see the Registration details tab for more information.

 In the first semester, you will attend eight workshops over the course of the semester, each of which require about 2-3 hours of in-class time.
 Out of class, you may need to finish up some data analysis, however this will be minimal.
 Between workshops, you will be asked to participate in online discussions with the cohort and the organizers and you may be asked to read some literature.

 In the second semester, you will carry out research with your mentor.
 You and your mentor can decide on the time required.
 You can do 45 hours of research for 1 credit, 90 hours of research for 2 credits and so on.
 You will also be required to attend 8-1hr workshops to be followed by student led 1-hr discussions (1 credit).
 If you would like to propose independent research to your mentor, some time will be required to write a proposal.
 Your mentor and the program coordinator will be happy to help you with this.